-As a child, Benedetta (Elena Plonka) already seems destined for a life of religious devotion, a fate confirmed by an incident in which an allegedly Virgin-sent nightingale prompts a band of highwaymen to call off their robbery of the girl’s wealthy family.
+As a child, Benedetta (Elena Plonka) already seems destined for a life of religious devotion, a fate confirmed by an incident in which an allegedly Virgin-sent nightingale derails a robbery of the girl’s wealthy family.
 Benedetta is soon admitted to a semi-autonomous convent in the village of Pescia – after a sizable donation of gold and trade goods from her father, of course.
 (Even Brides of Christ, it seems, must have a dowry, one of the film’s many nods to the muddled relationship between power, money, and faith.)
 The girl’s wide-eyed piety catches the attention of the abbess, Mother Felicita (Charlotte Rampling), and the other sisters, particularly after a statue of the Virgin abruptly topples onto Benedetta during prayer, leaving her miraculously unharmed.

 Fast-forward 18 years and Benedetta – now played by Virginie Efira, stunningly beatific and yet faintly inscrutable – is living a life of religious contentment.
 The nuns are not cloistered, and whether due to her beauty, fidelity, or wealth (probably all three), Benedetta seems to be well-known and -loved in the local village.
 While performing the lead role in a liturgical play, she experiences a strikingly lucid vision of Christ as a loving shepherd, a revelation that prompts her feet to twitch in childlike delight.
 (Or orgasmic ecstasy, perhaps.)
 This foreshadows the more dramatic upheavals to come, which are catalyzed when a peasant named Bartolomea (Daphne Patakia) seeks sanctuary in the convent.
 The soft-hearted Benedetta persuades her father to pay the young woman’s dowry so that she can escape her abusive home life, but the nun may also have other, less holy motives.
 The bold and reckless Bartolomea quickly disarms her, and before you can say “the love that dare not speak its name,” the pair are ogling each other when the habits come off and dabbling in surreptitious fondling during choral worship.